vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-deploy.md

     You will see the CF CLI upload the jar file.

-1. When the command completes, look close at the output after the
+1. When the command completes, look closely at the output after the
     `Waiting for API to complete processing files...` line.

     It will look similar (but not identical) to this: